Understanding the Cycle & Preparing to Become an Egg Donor

-The Egg Donor Program is not a medical facility, but we work with the top Reproductive Endocrinologists in the country who will carefully explain the medical procedures involved in egg donation.
+The Egg Donor & Surrogacy Program in Los Angeles, CA, is not a medical facility, but we work with the top Reproductive Endocrinologists in the country who will carefully explain the medical procedures involved in egg donation.
 In the meantime, while you are considering the process, here is a brief explanation of an egg donor’s cycle:

 A number of vaginal ultrasounds will be performed during the cycle.
 This painless insertion of a wand into the vagina produces an ultrasound image on a screen so the doctor may monitor the growth of the donor’s eggs on her ovaries.
 Blood draws to test hormone levels and vaginal ultrasounds occur frequently during the subsequent doctor’s visits.